Emergency Ultrasound Fellowship

 POCUS Research

-• Effect of Implementing an ED-based Ultrasound-guided Inpatient Procedure Team on Hospital Length of Stay (PI Niechayev)
+• Effect of Implementing and ED-based Ultrasound-guided Procedure Team on Hospital Length of Stay (PI Niechayev)

 • Financial impact of a TEE program at hospitals (PI Hipskind)